nunocalaim/nunocalaim.github.io/_posts/2021-02-05-cellular-automata.md

 We can apply the same agent model and communication channels as before, but with only one minor difference: All pixels need to be considered 'alive' and able to communicate with their neighbours.

-When I trained the model on the short images, the agents found a clever communication strategy to collectively agree on the correct class ad reach an accuracy of 100%.
-However, the model was not able to learn any strategy if only trained on the long images.
-Nonetheless, we don't need to train the model on the long images, we can simply use the strategy found for the short images and apply it to the long ones.
+When I trained the model on the short images, the agents found a clever communication strategy to collectively agree on the correct class and reach an accuracy of 100%.
+However, the model was not able to learn any strategy if only trained on the long images (At least, it did not learn after a very long training time!).
+Nonetheless, we actually don't need to train the model on the long images, we can simply use the strategy found for the short images and apply it to the long ones.
 You can check the results in the next video.

 <video style="width:85%" controls="controls" class='center-image' loop autoplay>
   <source src="/assets/videos/Movie_model_CA_xor_Sep5_Modlcomplex_ChannelsFiftyChannels_AddNoise_InitRnd_MutTrain_5000.mp4">